Illadea/Animated-planets/README.md

-# Animate-planets
+# Animated-planets
 Animating planets using the library anime.js

-To view a live demo, [click here](https://sinicynapolina.ru/animate-planets/).
+To view a live demo, [click here](https://sinicynapolina.ru/animated-planets/).

 ## How To Use
 If you are not installed Node.js, follow the instructions [here](https://nodejs.org/en/).